Student Graduate Awards

 Sponsored by the Morley Family Foundation

-Recognizes an outstanding graduate in business and management.
-Programs considered for this award: Business Administration, Construction Management, Cosmetology Management, Entrepreneurship / Small Business Management, General Management, Marketing Management, Merchandising Management, and Retail Management.
+Recognizes an outstanding student graduate in a Business or Management-related field.
+Programs considered for this award include Business Administration, Construction Management, Cosmetology Management, Entrepreneurship/Small Business Management, General Management, Marketing Management, Merchandising Management and Retail Management.

-Recognizes an outstanding graduate in preschool/child development or transfer education programs.
-Programs considered for this award: Art Education, Business Education, Child Development, Elementary Education, Health Fitness Education Promotion, Industrial Arts Education, Industrial Tech.
-Education, Music Education, Physical Education, Pre-School Education, Secondary Education, and Special Education.
+Recognizes an outstanding graduate in a Pre-School, Child Development or Education transfer program.
+Programs considered for this award include: Art Education, Business Education, Child Development, Elementary Education, Health Fitness Education Promotion, Industrial Arts Education, Industrial Technology Education, Music Education, Physical Education, Pre-School Education, Secondary Education and Special Education.

-Recognizes an outstanding graduate in the area of Engineering and Mechanical Technology.
-Programs considered for this Award: Engineering- Pre, Mechanical Engineering Tech, and graduates with demonstrated excellence in multiple CAD, CNC and DRF courses.
+This award recognizes an outstanding graduate in the area of Engineering and Mechanical Technology.
+Programs considered for this award include: Pre-Engineering, Mechanical Engineering Technology and graduates with demonstrated excellence in multiple CAD, CNC and DRF courses.

-Recognizes a graduate with outstanding scholarship in English studies.
-Students wishing to be considered for this award should be pursuing a career in Journalism and/or excelled in multiple courses within the English Division.
+This award recognizes a student graduate for their outstanding scholarship in English studies.
+Students wishing to be considered for this award should be pursuing a career in Journalism and/or have excelled in multiple courses within the English Division.
 The English Division faculty will select the award recipient.

-Recognizes superior academic achievement and promise in the study of Foreign Language.
-To be considered for this award students should demonstrate sustained excellence in foreign language or sign language courses over multiple semesters of study.
+This award recognizes an outstanding student graduate for their superior academic achievement and promise in the study of languages.
+To be considered for this award, students should demonstrate sustained excellence in foreign language or sign language courses over multiple semesters of study.

-Recognizes an outstanding graduate in a health science program (excluding nursing).
-Health Science Programs considered for this award: Dental Assisting, Dental Hygiene, Diagnostic Medical Sonography, Physical Therapist Asst., Radiography, Respiratory Care, and Surgical Technology.
+The award recognizes an outstanding student graduate in a Health Science program (excluding nursing).
+Health Science Programs considered for this award include: Dental Assisting, Dental Hygiene, Diagnostic Medical Sonography, Physical Therapist Assistant, Radiography, Respiratory Care and Surgical Technology.

 Law Enforcement Award